MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runs.md

 ## Timeouts and disconnects

 Each job has a timeout.
 If the job doesn't complete in the specified time, the server cancels the job.
 The server attempts to signal the agent to stop, and marks the job as canceled.
-On the agent side, cancellation means canceling all remaining steps and uploading any remaining results.
+On the agent side, cancellation means to cancel all remaining steps and upload any remaining results.

 Jobs have a grace period called the cancel timeout in which to complete any cancellation work.
 You can also mark steps to run even on cancellation.
-After a job timeout plus a cancel timeout, if the agent doesn't report that work has stopped, the server marks the job as a failure.
+After a job timeout plus a cancel timeout, if the agent doesn't report that work is stopped, the server marks the job as a failure.

 Agent machines can stop responding to the server if the agent's host machine loses power or is turned off, or if there's a network failure.
 To help detect these conditions, the agent sends a heartbeat message once per minute to let the server know it's still operating.

-If the server doesn't receive a heartbeat for five consecutive minutes, it assumes the agent won't come back.
+If the server doesn't receive a heartbeat for five consecutive minutes, it assumes the agent is not coming back.
 The job is marked as a failure, letting the user know they should retry the pipeline.

 ::: moniker range=">=azure-devops-2020"
 ## Manage runs through the Azure DevOps CLI

 You can manage pipeline runs by using `az pipelines runs` in the Azure DevOps CLI.
 To get started, see [Get started with Azure DevOps CLI](../../cli/index.md).
 For a complete command reference, see [Azure DevOps CLI command reference](/cli/azure/service-page/devops).

-The following examples show how to list the pipeline runs in your project, view details about a specific run, and add, list, or delete tags for pipeline runs.
+The following examples show how to list the pipeline runs in your project, view details about a specific run, and manage tags for pipeline runs.

 ### Prerequisites

 - Azure CLI with the Azure DevOps CLI extension installed as described in [Get started with Azure DevOps CLI](../../cli/index.md).
 Sign into Azure using `az login`.
-- Set the default organization by using `az devops configure --defaults organization=<YourOrganizationURL>`.
+- The default organization set by using `az devops configure --defaults organization=<YourOrganizationURL>`.

 ### List pipeline runs